Jefferson City Correctional Center

 The Jefferson City Correctional Center (JCCC) is a maximum security prison in Jefferson City, Missouri operated by the Missouri Department of Corrections.
 It houses up to 1996 inmates, with a staff of 660.
 It is located at Jefferson City Correctional Center (C-5), Institution, 8200 No More Victims Road Jefferson City, MO 65101.

 The current JCCC was opened on September 15, 2004, replacing the Missouri State Penitentiary, also located in Jefferson City, an aging facility first opened in 1836.
 It is near the Algoa Correctional Center.

+In December 2023, incarcerated man Othel Moore died in solitary confinement after he was seen being beaten in restraints by prison guards.
+Warden Doris Falkenrath and four guards left employment at the facility following investigations.